"It's not an easy decision, Commander, but it's one you'll have to make."

 The Corporal "Covering Fire" passive ability allows Supports to activate Overwatch when enemies fire in addition to moving.

-Lieutenant Supports can get the "Suppression Fire" active ability, elaborated in Pinned Down below.
+Lieutenant Supports can get the "Rifle Suppression" active ability, elaborated in Pinned Down below.

-The Colonel "Sentinel" passive ability allows the Support's Overwatch fire two reaction shots over the natural one.
+The Colonel "Sentinel" passive ability allows the Support to fire two reaction shots on Overwatch instead of just one.

-Jack of All Stats: They tend to be average in most respects compared to the other classes, except movement speed if the Corporal "Sprinter" passive ability (increases Walking range by 3 tiles and Running range by an extra 3 tiles) is chosen.
+Jack of All Stats: They tend to be average in most respects compared to the other classes, except movement speed if the Corporal "Sprinter" passive ability (increases walking range by 3 tiles and dashing range by an extra 3 tiles) is chosen.
 Their assault rifles also tend to be middle of the road in all stats.
-The "Deep Pockets" passive ability learned at Major rank also enhances their potential versatility to you.
+The "Deep Pockets" passive ability learned at Major rank also enhances their potential versatility.

-The Medic: Several of their abilities emphasize this part of their job description:
+The Medic: Technically, any class can use Medikits, but only the Support has abilities that emphasize this part of their job description:

 The Sergeant "Field Medic" passive ability gives them 3 uses of the Medikit instead of just 1.